 - Dangers, Warnings, and Cautions alert you to important operating instructions or to potentially hazardous situations.
 Pay special attention to these items. - THIS IS NOT A SMOKE ALARM!
 This CO Alarm is designed to detect carbon monoxide from ANY source of combustion.
-It is NOT designed to detect smoke, fire, or any other gas. - This CO Alarm is approved for use in single-family residences.
-It is NOT designed for marine or RV use.
+It is NOT designed to detect smoke, fire, or any other gas - This CO Alarm is approved for use in single-family residences.